 How much you spend on your Google Ad campaign is entirely up to you.
 The right Google Ads spend for your business depends on various factors.
 These include ad performance, industry, and more.

-Regardless of your approach, Google Ads is great for almost any business out there.
+Regardless of your approach, Google Ads is a great way to implement digital marketing for almost any business out there.

-Need help with your Google Advertising?
 If you're ready to take the plunge, contact the experts at Scorpion about advertising a business on Google.
 We have helped thousands of small businesses just like yours get to the top of Google with SEO and paid advertising.
-Get started.